ericmailr/twitter/README.md

 Multiple replies to one tweet in feed:
 -what happens if multiple replies to one tweet? just show one reply and one reference to the parent on the feed -replies under status: chains of replies (2+ generations) get chained with the reply connector under status, show up to 3 total tweets chained? with link below to show more?

-Rework application layout, make containers react components

-Use Bootstrap (like Twitter)

-somewhat randomly, when clicking a lot of likes and whatnot, after page refresh:
-Warning: Can't perform a React state update on an unmounted component.
-This is a no-op, but it indicates a memory leak in your application.
-To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.

-if isRetweeted, drop down to undo retweet

 Eventually I need to figure out my sessions, current_user.
 As of now, I can't logout of one and back in as another and have it show what it should.